Gemini Model Routing — Flash, Pro, and Preview

 - Cost is not the primary constraint

-Most production pipelines never need to call Ultra.
-If you find yourself defaulting to Ultra across your workload, it is a signal to audit your routing logic — you are likely paying frontier-tier prices for tasks that Pro or Flash would handle adequately.
+Most production pipelines never need to call the preview tier.
+If you find yourself defaulting to it across your workload, it is a signal to audit your routing logic — you are likely paying frontier-tier prices for tasks that Pro or Flash would handle adequately.

-Flash Thinking adds extended reasoning to the Flash model — the equivalent of chain-of-thought processing, but executed within the model rather than externalized in the prompt.
+Thinking mode adds extended reasoning to Flash and Pro models — the equivalent of chain-of-thought processing, but executed within the model rather than externalized in the prompt.
 The model works through problems step by step before producing its final answer.

-- Significantly slower than standard Flash (reasoning takes time)
+- Significantly slower than standard mode (reasoning takes time)

 - Substantially better on multi-step logical problems

-Use Flash Thinking in development to evaluate whether extended reasoning improves output quality for a specific task class.
-If it does, and the latency is acceptable, it can replace Pro calls at Flash pricing for certain reasoning tasks.
+Use thinking mode in development to evaluate whether extended reasoning improves output quality for a specific task class.
+If it does, and the latency is acceptable, it can replace standard calls at the same tier for certain reasoning tasks.

 The Routing Decision Framework